 Shanghai Automotive Industry Corp. said it has approved selling back to General Motors Co.
-(GM) 1 percent ownership in their joint venture for $91.4 million.
+(GM:US) 1 percent ownership in their joint venture for $91.4 million.

 SAIC disclosed terms of the deal, which included yearly interest of 4.86 percent, today on the Shanghai Stock Exchange website.
 SAIC’s board approved the transfer on May 24, Lori Arpin, a spokeswoman for GM, said today in an e-mail.